zhanaofu/MFA-tutorial/Start_with_a_single_recording.md

 The [BAS Web Service](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface) has the Automatic Speech Recognition (ASR) tool among its wide range of phonetic processing tools.
 It's free for academic purposes and very easy to use.
 You just need to upload the audio files and fill in a few options on a webpage, then it will send the audio to a third-party ASR service and return the transcripts.

-[Deep Speech](https://github.com/mozilla/DeepSpeech) is an open-source speech-text-engine.
+[DeepSpeech](https://github.com/mozilla/DeepSpeech) is an open-source speech-text-engine.
 You can use it offline with pre-trained models.
 I have [a short script](Batch_processing?id=11-transcribing-recordings-for-recordings-with-different-content-with-deepspeech) for transcribing audio files in batch.

 There are also some commercial ASR services you can try.
 Here are some links:
 - [Amazon Transcribe](https://aws.amazon.com/transcribe/)